 The Faculty of Natural Sciences was established in 1970 and includes the six traditional departments found in Natural and Exact Sciences Faculties in Universities worldwide: Mathematics, Computer Science, Physics, Chemistry, Life Sciences, and Earth & Environmental Sciences.
 All six departments offer B.Sc., M.Sc. and Ph.D. study programs and provide the basic foundation for the advancement of basic science for the benefit of mankind and to satisfy human curiosity.

-500 graduate students.
-In addition to its core activities, including interdepartmental and inter-faculty studies for both Undergraduate and Graduate degrees, the Faculty also provides training in all applied sciences, and offers courses in mathematics and basic sciences for the full-time equivalent of over 2,000 students majoring in engineering, medical and social sciences.
+The Faculty employs over 170 senior academic faculty members, more than 100 technical and administrative staff and educates more than 2,500 undergraduate and 750 graduate students and postdoctoral researchers.
+The Faculty sees in the proliferation of diversity within all of its staff as a principal driver to achieve academic excellence.
+In addition to its core activities, including interdepartmental and inter-faculty studies for both Undergraduate and Graduate degrees, the Faculty also provides training in all applied sciences, and offers courses in Mathematics, Physics and Chemistry for over 12,000 students majoring in engineering, medical and social sciences.

-- - Main emphasis on graduate and postgraduate research
+- Emphasis on graduate and postgraduate research

-- - Faculty serving on national and international committees and scientific bodies
+Faculty serving on national and international committees and scientific bodies